BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-04-02-BergenFlam.md

 ![](/assets/img/blog/trains/fjord-cliff2~2.JPG)

-We had bad weather again, but we did see a rainbow!
+It was misty again, but we did see a rainbow!

 ![](/assets/img/blog/trains/fjord-church~2.JPG)